MASTER STUDY

 The woman in the booth across from me looked different from her picture.
 Her formerly straight, black hair was now curled and dyed a dark cherry color.
 Beside her, Dad wore a new shirt and had combed his silver hair.
 He still had the dumpy good looks of a long-retired movie star.

-Dad said: “This is Yuxi.”
-And turning to me, “This is my eldest daughter, Eve.”
+Dad said, “Honey, this is Yuxi.
+And this is my eldest daughter, Eve.”

 “Xièxiè.”
 Yuxi smiled and made little bowing movements.
 A server dealt a menu to each of us and Yuxi glanced at it, a little disdainfully.